phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

 Leaking memory is bad.
 It will lead your program to trigger OOM once or later, and it will slow down the host machine dramatically as that latter gets less and less memory available as time runs.
 This is the syndrom of memory leaks.

-But there is worse: buffer out of bound access.
+But there is worse: buffer out-of-bounds access.
 Accessing a pointer outside the allocation limits is the root of so many evil operations (like getting a root shell on the machine) that you should absolutely prevent them.
-Lighter, out of bounds access also lead to program crash by memory corruption.
-However, this all depends on the hardware target machine, the compiler used and options, the OS memory layout, the libc used, etc..
+Lighter, out-of-bounds access also frequently lead to program crash by memory corruption.
+However, this all depends on the hardware target machine, the compiler used and options, the OS memory layout, the libc used, etc...
+Many factors.

 Thus, out-of-bounds access are very nasty, they are **bombs** that may or may not blow up, now, or in a minute or if you get excessively lucky they'll never blow up.